sheidhen/ps3henhouse/README.md

 ## Compatible with 4.84, 4.85, and 4.86 HFW ONLY

-> PS3HENhouse is an unauthorized way to self-host PS3HEN.
+> PS3HENhouse is an unauthorized way to self-host ps3xploit's [PS3HEN](https://ps3xploit.com/).
 Don't go harass the ps3xploit folk about it.
+It uses [lmn7](https://www.psx-place.com/members/31541/)'s Auto Hen Installer.

 ## What Is HEN: